rx290/ReactJS_Python_Workspace/Notes.md

 ### Lifecycle of React?

+    1. Mounting
+       1. Constructor()
+       2. getDerivedStateFromProps()
+       3. render()
+       4. componentDidMount()
+    2. Updating
+       1. getDerivedStateFromProps()
+       3. ShouldComponentUpdate()
+       4. render()
+       5. getSnapshotBeforeUpdate()
+       6. componentDidUpdate()
+    3. Unmounting
+       1. ComponentWillUnmount()

+### Lifecycle of Functional Components?

+### Lifecycle of Class based components?

 ### What are hooks?
 Most Common Hooks?

+    Hooks allow function components to have access to state and other React features.
+Because of this, class components are generally no longer needed.

+    Hooks allow us to "hook" into React features such as state and lifecycle methods.

+    Most common types of hooks are as follows:
+    1. useState
+    2. useEffect
+    3. useContext
+    4. useRef
+    5. useReducer
+    6. useCallback
+    7. useMemo

+    You must import Hooks from react.

+    Here we are using the useState Hook to keep track of the application state.

+    State generally refers to application data or properties that need to be tracked.
+    Hook Rules

+    There are 3 rules for hooks:

+    1. Hooks can only be called inside React function components.
+    2. Hooks can only be called at the top level of a component.
+    3. Hooks cannot be conditional

+    Note: Hooks will not work in React class components.

 ### What is Redux?

 ### What is flux?

 ### What is Router?

+    Create React App doesn't include page routing.
+    React Router is the most popular solution.

+    if we are using a multi-level page routing than the folder structure should be as follows:

+    In the src folder, we'll create a folder named pages with several files:

+    src\pages\:

+        Layout.js
+        Home.js
+        Blogs.js
+        Contact.js
+        NoPage.js

+    Each file will contain a very basic React component.

 ### What is ref?